kallisto-finance/kallisto-docs/docs/src/guide/scripts.md

 The
 [pool updater script](https://github.com/kallisto-finance/curve-apy-vault/blob/main/scripts/updatepool.py)
-loads in a user's account, recognizes the current Curve pool in the vault, and passes the associated arguments into the vault smart contract to trigger the `update_pool` event to swap the Curve pool.
+loads in a user's account, recognizes the current Curve pool in the vault, and passes the associated arguments into the vault smart contract once a *better* Curve pool is found to trigger the `update_pool` event to swap the current pool.

 ```python
 def main():